MargaritaAtr/harry-potter-quiz/README.md

 # Harry Potter Quiz

 It is a second project that I created for my sister Nikol.
 She is a tutor who works closely with kids and she gave me the idea to create a quiz for her students.
 Harry Potter  has been chosen as it is the most popular book story in the kids' world.
-Therefore, I thought testing kids' knowledge of this story would be fun.
+Therefore, I thought testing kids' knowledge of this story would be a fun.

- The website is live and the link can be found here [Here](https://margaritaatr.github.io/harry-potter-quiz/)
+ The website is live and the link can be found  [Here](https://margaritaatr.github.io/harry-potter-quiz/)

 <br>